MarcinStarz/etch-a-sketch/README.md

 # What I've learnt
 - Styling HTMLInputElement
-- I improved my DOM manipulation knowldge (operating with event listeners)
+- I improved my DOM manipulation knowledge (operating with event listeners)

 # What do I need to learn
 - The difference between function expression and function declaration